 But I won’t let my life drown in that old kitchen sink

-The mention of the “kitchen sink” paints a picture of depression or addiction, with someone staring at the mess of their life and refusing to give in.
+The mention of the “kitchen sink” describes depression or addiction, with someone staring at the mess of their life and refusing to give in.

 “Blink Twice” Song Meaning: Time, Pain, and Waking Up